4/30/2024

 Alex Barron

 Okay, perfect.
-And in terms of incentives, lots of other builders are advertising low interest rates.
-I imagine you guys are doing the same or what type of incentives are you guys finding that's helping you out at the moment?
+And in terms of incentives, Lots of other builders are advertising low interest rates.
+I imagine you guys are doing the same, or what types of incentives are you guys finding that's helping you out at the moment?

 speaker

-Yeah, similar Alex.
-I think we're all playing from the same playbook, you know, that lower monthly payment incentives around the rate.
-It certainly gives you more value than incentives around pricing.
-So, rate buy downs, lower fixed rates on a weekly basis, those type of incentives, just like the other builders are doing.
+Yeah, it's similar, Alex.
+I think we're all playing to the same playbook.
+That lower monthly payment incentives around the rate, it certainly gives you more value than incentives around pricing.
+So, rate buy-downs, lower fixed rates on a weekly basis, those type of incentives, just like the other builders were doing.

 speaker